bryanmcnett/aabo/README.md

 In 2D, a hexagon uses 6/4 the memory of AABB, but takes 3/4 as much energy to do an intersection check.

-And... a hexagon can do two flavors of fast triangle-triangle intersection check, in addition to the hexagon-hexagon check:
+And... a hexagon can do two flavors of fast hexagon-triangle intersection check, in addition to hexagon-hexagon checks.
+None produce false negatives.
+An AABB offers nothing like that.

 ```
 bool Intersects(Hexagons world, int index, UpTriangle query)